jondarrer/my-personal-site/src/markdown/automating-repetitive-software-tasks-using-plop.md

 },
 ```

-Having already written the template, I run plop; the file is created and things
+Having already written the template, I run Plop; the file is created and things
 look fine:

 `./src/markdown/how-to-automate-some-things.md`: